Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

 Kraken Betting Insights

+- The Kraken have won 24, or 46.2%, of the 52 games they have played while the underdog this season.

-- Seattle is 20-15 this season when entering a game as an underdog by +115 or more on the moneyline.
+- Seattle has entered 32 games this season as an underdog by +120 or more and is 19-13 in those contests.

 Stars vs Kraken Additional Info